Health Care FSA Carryover FAQ

 What if I use all of my new FSA before the carryover funds are credited to my account?

-If you submit a claim that exceeds your current health care FSA elected annual amount before any carryover funds credit to your account (i.e. If you did not use the Carryover Now button), you will only be reimbursed up to your current elected annual amount.
+If you submit a claim that exceeds your current health care FSA elected annual amount before any carryover funds credit to your account , you will only be reimbursed up to your current elected annual amount.
 You would then need to re-submit a claim for any unreimbursed amount after your carryover funds are credited to your FSA (in mid-May).
 You may also use your FSA debit card to access the carryover funds once they are available.

 What happens to my carryover funds if I leave Stanford or I’m no longer eligible to participate in the health care FSA?